Frauen treten linken Parteien bei

 Thrilling New Knowledge

 I can still remember how thrilling this new knowledge was: Something can be done, now!
 Something practical and useful—not ‘the revolution’ but something on a human scale.
 Like Blacks we would have to examine our own thoughts and feelings, to refuse to adjust, find our own identity and learn solidarity with and devotion to our sisters.
 This liberated and eroticized our whole sense of life.
 Every rule was called into question, everything was open, everything was possible.

-- Kommunistischer Bund resp.
-KBW Kommunistischer Bund Westdeutschland (Communist League or KBW Communist League of West Germany) ↩
+- Kommunistischer Bund bzw.
+KBW Kommunistischer Bund Westdeutschland ↩

-- Deutscher Kommunistischer Partei (German Communist Party). ↩
+- Deutscher Kommunistischer Partei (Deutsche Kommunistische Partei). ↩

 - Simone de Beauvoir, The Second Sex, trans.
 Constance Borde and Sheila Malovany Chevallier (London, 2009).
 The French original appeared in 1949, the German translation in 1951.
 The first English edition, which was somewhat abridged, was published in 1953 ↩